 Category Goals Course Criteria In keeping with the overall goals of the Shared Curriculum program, in particular the goal of, developing students' capacities for critical thinking, and of developing students' knowledge and understanding of the fundamental processes and relationships of nature and culture, and their evolution over time, all courses in the "Natural Sciences" category seek to: To achieve these goals, offerings at the 100- or 200-level in this category incorporate the following criteria in a balance appropriate to the course.
 In addition to meeting criteria 1-3 and 4a or 4b, courses proposed for credit at the 300- or 400-level require an appropriate research component, and involve a degree of critical thinking not normally found in lower level courses. acquaint students with important life and/or physical science concepts, as well as the connections among different areas of science; Courses focus on life science or physical science concepts, and will examine the ways in which one area of science contributes to and is affected by at least one other area.
 2. develop students' understanding of the roles that critical analysis, abstract thinking, creativity, and imagination play in the scientific enterprise; 2.
 Courses consist of information originating from the use of the scientific method, and will engage students in the application or discussion of the scientific method.
 3. introduce students to the usefulness of applying scientific concepts to the understanding of everyday experiences; 3.
 Students are given examples of how scientific concepts learned in class can be used in less formal, non-academic settings.
+4a. (in laboratory courses) develop students' understanding of how scientific problems are studied in a laboratory environment.
+4a.
+Students attend a regularly scheduled lab that averages two hours per week of laboratory instruction over the course of the semester.
+At least twenty percent of the course grade is determined from this laboratory work.
+OR OR

-4a. (in laboratory courses) 4a.
-Students attend a regularly scheduled develop students' understanding of lab that averages two hours per week how scientific problems are studied of laboratory instruction over the course of the semester.
-At least twenty in a laboratory environment. percent of the course grade is determined from this laboratory work.
-OR 4b. (in scientific issues courses) 4b.
-Students participate in discussions improve understanding of scientific or assignments that require them to address the impact of scienand technological issues which tific knowledge on society, and to affect society and consider strengths and limitations of science in dealing evaluate the role that science and with these issues. scientists play in these issues.
+4b. (in scientific issues courses) improve understanding of scientific and technological issues which affect society and consider strengths and limitations of science in dealing 4b.
+Students participate in discussions or assignments that require them to address the impact of scientific knowledge on society, and to evaluate the role that science and and limitations of science in dealing evaluate the role that science and with these issues. scientists play in these issues.